Posted on

 • Carnauba wax: Offers a durable finish that outlasts beeswax and oils.
 Carnauba forms a hard, glossy surface that repels scratching, moisture, and stains.
 But, it works best when blended with beeswax, as it can be too stiff and glossy by itself.

 My favorite option is Clark’s 3-in-1 wax.
-It combines fractionated coconut oil for deep nourishment with beeswax and carnauba for surface protection.
+It combines fractionated coconut oil for deep penetration with beeswax and carnauba for surface protection.

 My second choice is Caron & Doucet’s fractionated coconut oil solution for its ease of application.